Yorafa/text-adventure/phase2/design_document.md

 ### OCP (Open Closed Principle)

-- e.g. all private attribute
+- e.g. all entity
 -
 ### LSP (Liskov Substitution Principle)

 - e.g. BasePokemon and Pokemon
--

 ### ISP (Interface Segregation Principle)

-- we do not write lots of interface and also do not force class to implement those interface
+- we do write necessary interface and only implement interface when the class exactly need.
--

 ### DIP (Dependency Inversion Principle)

-- UI depend on DAO, DAO depend on base
+- Shell UI as controller and presenters depend on use case, and use cases depend on entities.

 ## Clean Architecture